sojamo/controlp5/README.md

 ## this is a fork of the original controlP5 library by Andreas Schlegel
+## My changes include:
-## it provides a pom.xml for maven and can be used as a dependency in maven projects
+- it provides a pom.xml for maven and can be used as a dependency in maven projects
+- Tweeks in the getting focus/losing focus for custom controllers that extends the Controller class (See ReleasedOutsideListener.java Interface)